 Relative homestead property residents will have to apply for a Rental License through City of Minneapolis Inspections Department, Rental License Division, 250 S. 4 th Street Rm 300, (612) 673-5856 or Rental License Application .

-Your payable 2010 tax statement is based on how the property was valued and classified as of January 2, 2009.
-Please note; if you did not own and occupy the property by December 1, 2009 the taxes payable in 2010 will be at the non-homestead rate.
-If you moved into the property before December 1, 2009, you should apply for a homestead; to receive a mid-year homestead.
+Your payable tax statement for this year is based on how the property was valued and classified as of January 2, last year.
+Please note; if you did not own and occupy the property by December 1 of last year, the taxes payable this year will be at the non-homestead rate.
+If you moved into the property before December 1 of last year, you should apply for a homestead; to receive a mid-year homestead.

 Falsifying a homestead is punishable by imprisonment for not more than one year or payment of a fine of not more than $3,000, or both.